Libraries at Binghamton University records

 This collection contains the records of the Binghamton University Libraries.

-The collection documents the varied work of the University Library, including events, programming planning and assessment, public relations campaigns, budgets and financial planning, circulation, collection development, disaster planning, exhibits, online discovery, inter-library loans, data management, special collections, teaching and reference, building maintanance, and orientation.
-The library building, Bartle Library, is particularly well documented with photos, floor plans, and renovation records.
-There is some materials related to the management of faculty and staff personell, especially through faculty committees and photographs of events.
+The collection documents the varied work of the University Libraries, including events, programming planning and assessment, public relations campaigns, budgets and financial planning, circulation, collection development, disaster planning, exhibits, online discovery, inter-library loans, data management, special collections, orientation, teaching and reference, and building maintenance.
+The main library building, Bartle Library, is particularly well documented with photos, floor plans, and renovation records.
+There is some materials related to the activities faculty and staff personnel, especially through faculty committees and photographs of events.
 The changing technology of the library, especially with the introduction of a computerized catalog, is also documented.

 Dates